yohasebe/openai-chat-api-workflow/README.md

 **Example Input**

 > Create a command line program that takes an English sentence and returns syntactically parsed output.
-Provide program code in Python and an example usage.
+Provide program code in Python and example usage.

 **Example Output**